redis/redis-doc/topics/acl.md

 The following is the list of the valid ACL rules.
 Certain rules are just single words that are used in order to activate or remove a flag, or to perform a given change to the user ACL.
-Other rules are char prefixes that are concatenated with command or cagetories names, or key patterns, and so forth.
+Other rules are char prefixes that are concatenated with command or categories names, or key patterns, and so forth.

 Enable and disallow users: